creator35lwb-web/YSense-AI-Attribution-Infrastructure/docs/YSense-AI-White-Paper-v1.1.md

 The scale of this problem exceeds $100 billion when considering the cumulative value of unattributed data currently training AI systems worldwide.
 Major technology corporations have built foundation models using human knowledge, experience, and creativity without establishing sustainable frameworks for recognition or reward.
 This represents not merely a technical challenge but a fundamental threat to the preservation of human wisdom and the incentive structures that encourage knowledge creation and sharing.

-YSense™ emerges as the first comprehensive infrastructure addressing this crisis through innovative frameworks that transform the relationship between human knowledge and machine learning from extraction to collaboration.
+YSenseAI™ emerges as the first comprehensive infrastructure addressing this crisis through innovative frameworks that transform the relationship between human knowledge and machine learning from extraction to collaboration.
 The defensive publication achievement ensures this methodology remains available for global implementation rather than proprietary control, establishing a new paradigm for ethical AI development.

 ### Chapter 2: Market Analysis and Opportunity Assessment